The Prophecies of Hermes (Tehuti)

 When all of your thoughts, feelings, and actions reflect the Word of God, then the power of God’s spirit and a peace that nothing can challenge will flow through your being.

 If we can intuit the Word of God by cultivating our ability to be at peace in situations of challenge, why give in to anger, fear, lust, etc.?
-If we have access to the Word of God (wisdom) which is superior to our own minds, why rely primarily on our minds?
-Continue reading
+If we have access to the Word of God (wisdom) which is superior to our own minds, why rely [only] on our [own] minds?

 Mercury is the smallest and closest to the Sun of the eight planets in the Solar System, with an orbital period of about 88 Earth days.
 Seen from the Earth, it appears to move around its orbit in about 116 days, which is much faster than any other planet.
 This rapid motion may have led to it being named after the Roman deity Mercury, the fast-flying messenger to the gods.